hpi-swa-lab/godot-pronto/docs.md

 Handles can exist in local space of the nodes in the canvas or in the space of the overlay (independent of the canvas' zoom).

+##### Lines and Text Below a Beha

+You can draw lines between nodes or put text underneath your behavior by returning Line instances from the `lines()` function.

 ##### Canvas Override and Events

 If you need to add more controls to your behavior, you have to use the canvas override hooks.
 You can see the implementation of handles in `Behavior.gd` as an example of this.